gabapcia/cloudroom/README.md

 Currently you can:
-- add your microcontrollers and control your pins;
+- add microcontrollers and control their pins;
-- track your orders;
+- track your orders (Brazil);

 TODO: